 M.J.
-D’Elia is the Acting Associate University Librarian (Research) at the University of Guelph Library.
+D’Elia is the Acting Associate University Librarian (Academic) at the University of Guelph Library.
 Along with the other members of the Library Executive Team, he provides strategic leadership and oversight for the Library, including human resources planning, strategic priority setting, resource allocation, program assessment, and budget management.

 M.J.’s research interests include applied creativity, design thinking and business model design.
 Recently he completed the Association of Research Libraries Leadership Fellows Program.